Uganda Wildlife Authority: Governance

-Board of Trustees
+Board of trustees

-The agency is governed by a nine-person board of trustees, appointed by the Minister of Tourism, Wildlife and Antiquities.
+The agency is governed by a nine-member board of trustees, appointed by the Minister of Tourism, Wildlife and Antiquities.
 The current board, which was appointed in March 2018, is chaired by Benjamin Otto, a former Permanent Secretary in the Ministry of Tourism.
 The board serves for three years.
 The table below lists all the board members.

 Management

-On 26 March 2018, Sam Mwandha, who was previously employed at UWA in the early 2010s, officially assumed the office of executive director of Uganda Wildlife Authority, succeeding Dr. Andrew Seguya, who had served two consecutive three-year terms in that office.
+On 26 March 2018, Sam Mwandha, who was previously employed at UWA in the early 2010s, assumed the office of executive director of Uganda Wildlife Authority, succeeding Dr. Andrew Seguya, who had served two consecutive three-year terms in that office.

 History

 The UWA was established in August 1996 by the Uganda Wildlife Statute, which merged the Uganda National Parks Department with the Uganda Game and Fisheries Department.
 In 2000, the Statute became an Act of parliament.
-The Act was amended in 2019 into the Uganda Wildlife Act, 2019.
+The Act was amended in 2019 into the Uganda Wildlife Act 2019.